badola/blog/linux/environment.md

 |mail_id |gtock.dev@gmail.com|gtock.test@gmail.com|gtock.prod@gmail.com|
 |limit   |200                |200                 |200                 |

 Any variable that is a potential candidate in affecting the `environment` is known as an `environment variable`.
+For our sample organization, `log_dir` is an environment variable.
+Since on changing the variable, the logs would be written in some different place.

+> Note :
-In linux, you can list all the *environment variables* using the command `env`
+> In linux, you can list all the currently set *environment variables* using the command `env`

-use some common env variables (PATH, LD_LIBRARY_PATH, PWD, USER, SHELL, etc)
-What is an environment?
-Why do we use them?
+#### What is the use of environment variables?
+Why one should use them?
+#### How to set environment variables?
-How to switch between environments
+#### How to switch between environments

+#### Some common env variables
+(PATH, LD_LIBRARY_PATH, PWD, USER, SHELL, etc)